 - Conclude, and tie your ending to your beginning.

-The Importance of the Process
+Assess Students Work: Importance of the Process

 Some students found that they couldn’t explain their thinking because they hadn’t actually completed part of the requirements, so they went back to their artwork to revise.
 This process of going back and forth between the art and the writing helped to increase the level of both products.
 It truly highlighted the parallels between the writing process and the artistic process.